 Running Logs and Your Performance

 training log I keep a running log.
-I’m not great about it, but I can still give you a fairly approximate average of my monthly mileage, and I can even remember some of the more memorable workouts (like the one on New Year’s Eve in 2006 when I ran 7 miles in twenty degree weather while my family prepared for a party).
+I\’m not great about it, but I can still give you a fairly approximate average of my monthly mileage, and I can even remember some of the more memorable workouts (like the one on New Year\’s Eve in 2006 when I ran 7 miles in twenty degree weather while my family prepared for a party).
 Anyway, that running log helps me in multiple ways, and I think you should have one, too.
-Even if you’re not a runner, it helps to chart your progress and make note of milestones.
+Even if you\’re not a runner, it helps to chart your progress and make note of milestones.
 What if you used a log at work to keep up with your accomplishments?

 Victories

 Did you finish a big project at work recently?
 Write it down and try to capture some of the specifics (dollars saved, process time cut, etc.).
 You might also want to put that on your resume.
 Next time you need it for a job search, it will be updated and full of your latest accomplishments.
+On a more short-term basis, it’s a great way to put together your performance review comments to make sure your work is being recognized.

 Trends